Decision Fatigue: A 3-Minute Choice Reset

 ← Back to Blog

 Decision fatigue is when every choice feels costly.
 This three-minute choice reset is I Ching-inspired and grounded in Five Elements balance.
-It clears noise so you can choose one next step.
+It clears noise so you can choose one next step instead of reopening the same decision all day.

 Decision fatigue reset illustration